embedly/embedly-python/README.rst

 embedly-python
 ==============
-Python Library for interacting with Embedly's API.
-To get started sign up for a key at `embed.ly/signup <http://embed.ly/signup>`_.
+Python library for interacting with Embedly's API.
+To get started sign up for a key at `embed.ly/signup <https://app.embed.ly/signup>`_.

 Install
 -------